5 benefits of brand consistency and how to maintain it

 Customized workflows

-Filestage also helps you maintain brand consistency by letting you create and manage your content workflow with reviewer groups and permissions that you can assign to each project.
+Filestage also helps you maintain brand consistency by letting you create and manage your content workflow with custom reviewer groups and permissions.

 Final thoughts

-I hope this article has given you the tools to keep your branding consistent.
+Whether you’re a founder, a brand manager, or a creative director, I hope this article has given you the tools you need to establish brand consistency and show up consistently with your brand materials across all touchpoints.
 And if you’d like to see how Filestage can help you review and approve the best on-brand content, start your free trial today.